steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 find a function that is able to identify whether any $$4000 \times 4000$$ pixel grayscale image contains a cat.
 The set $$\mathcal{X}$$ is referred to as the training data.

+(Note that we are only discussing a special case of the classification problem where there is a fixed but unknown function $$f$$.
+Often it's actually the case that there is uncertainty in the output of $$f$$, so that the same point $$\mathbf{x}$$ may have different labels in different cases, perhaps dependent on some unobserved variables or due to inherent randomness.
+For the cat pictures example, it's somewhat sensible to say that $$f$$ is fixed.
+If one were to try to predict movement in the stock market from past movements, $$f$$ is anything but fixed.
+Restricting to the case of fixed
+$$f$$ simlifies the discussion in some places while doing no real harm to the generality of the results.)

 A family of functions $$\mathcal{F}\left(\boldsymbol\alpha\right)$$, along with an algorithm which when given a set of training data attempts to find a good